MatreL/WordPair_generator/README.md

 # flutter_app

-My first flutter app
-This project was a word along with a Crash course from Youtubem https://www.youtube.com/watch?v=1gDhl4leEzA
+My first flutter app, this project was a word along with a crash course from Youtube https://www.youtube.com/watch?v=1gDhl4leEzA

 ## Getting Started